Dan Branch: Legislative tenure

 Branch won the seat in 2002, when the incumbent Republican Kenn George stepped down after two terms to run unsuccessfully in the Republican primary for Texas land commissioner, losing to Jerry E. Patterson, then a state senator from Houston.
 The 2002 race was Branch's first for state office.
-He won ever election thereafter until 2014, when he ran for attorney general.
+He won every election thereafter until 2014, when he ran for attorney general.

 Branch served as chairman of the House Committee on Higher Education from 2009 to 2014 and served on the Calendars, Elections and Redistricting Committees, as well as the House Select Committee on State Sovereignty.
-Branch also serves on the Legislative Budget Board.
-Prior to the 81st Session, he served three terms as the Chair of Budget and Oversight on House Public Education Committee and served as Vice Chair of the Appropriations Subcommittee on Education.
+Branch also served on the Legislative Budget Board.
+Prior to the 81st Session, he served three terms as the Chair of Budget and Oversight on the House Public Education Committee and served as Vice Chair of the Appropriations Subcommittee on Education.

 In 2009, Branch was selected by Texas House members from eleven north Texas counties to co-chair the Dallas Area Legislative Delegation (DALD), at the delegation's first meeting of the 81st session.
 Branch replaced retired member Fred Hill (R-Richardson) as the Republican co-chair.
 He was re-elected in 2011 to serve as co-chair.

 During the 81st legislative session, Branch was the author of House Bill 51, also known as the "Tier One Universities" Bill.
 The bill announced that seven so-called emerging research universities would compete for extra funding in hopes of joining the University of Texas at Austin and Texas A&M University as nationally recognized research institutions.
 These seven schools include the University of North Texas, the University of Texas at Dallas, the University of Texas at Arlington, the University of Texas at El Paso, the University of Texas at San Antonio, the University of Houston and Texas Tech University.
 After signing HB 51 into law, Governor Rick Perry said "[House Bill 51] will go down in the history books as one that truly is improving education in our state."